Khadeeejah/Technical-Writing/ckzsycw0x007t9ss123rydbzr.md

     bytes32 public testBytes32 = "FGGGSS";
 ```

-In this article, I did a short summary on value types in solidity, and as a beginner in web3 I'mlooking forward to writing more articles and sharing my journey. feel free to drop a comment and watch out for my next article on my first solidity smart contract.
+In this article, I did a summary on value types in solidity, and as a beginner, in web3 I'm looking forward to writing more articles and sharing my journey. feel free to drop a comment and watch out for my next article on my first solidity smart contract.